MartinRJ/GoingLLM/README.md

 At the Heroku app's settings you will need to set all the following Config Vars, including the API keys and the ChatGPT API variables at https://dashboard.heroku.com/apps/YOURAPPNAME/settings with these exact names:

 NUMBER_OF_KEYWORDS

 5

 [This number will be used to instruct the ChatGPT API how many keywords it should create.]

 AUTH_PASS

 [Your Basic Auth password, for a quick-and-dirty authentication implementation.]

 AUTH_UNAME

 [Your Basic Auth username.]

 CUSTOMSEARCHKEY

 [Your Google Custom Search API key.]

 cx

 [Your Google Custom Search API 'CX' key.]

 BODY_MAX_LENGTH

 20000

 [Absolute max length of the input that the tool will allow.]

 FINALRESULT_MAX_TOKEN_LENGTH

 2450

 [The token length for the final result for ChatGPT.
 Note that in total (prompt+answer) you may not exceed 4096 tokens or the request will fail, and the request will easily already consume over 1200 tokens, often more.]

 MAX_FILE_CONTENT

 8200

 [How many bytes will be downloaded from the Google search results, this is AFTER stripping all html tags, duplicate linebreaks and headers.]

 max_tokens_create_searchterms

 400

 [The ChatGPT token length for the creation of the search keywords.]

 max_tokens_decision_to_google

 3

 [The ChatGPT token length for the decision whether or not a Google search should be performed.]

 model

 gpt-3.5-turbo

 [The OpenAI model, here it's gpt-3.5-turbo.]

 model_max_token

 4096

 [The max number of tokens that the selected model allows.]

 NUMBER_GOOGLE_RESULTS

 3

 [The number of Google results for each keyword that will be temporarily downloaded.]

 SECRETKEY

 [Your secret OpenAI key.]

 SUMMARIZE_MAX_TOKEN_LENGTH

 170

 [The ChatGPT token length for summarizing the individual Google search results.]

 SELECT_SEARCHES_MAX_TOKEN_LENGTH

 256

 [The ChatGPT token length for selecting the most promising search results with weighting]

 temperature_select_searches

 0.4

 temperature_create_searchterms

 0.36

 temperature_decision_to_google

 0.2

 temperature_final_result

 0.3

 temperature_summarize_result

 0.2

 [The temperature values for the various ChatGPT prompts.
 Lower means more factual, higher means more creative.
 Between 0 and 1.
 OpenAI recommends 0.2 or higher.]

 All token maximums determine how many tokens will be reserved for the response.
 The tool will truncate the input for each request to the OpenAI API, to make sure answer+response never exceed "model_max_token" tokens in sum (4096 for the ChatGPT API).

 The most relevant numbers here are NUMBER_GOOGLE_RESULTS, MAX_FILE_CONTENT and NUMBER_OF_KEYWORDS, because this will have impact on the execution time of the script.

 Note that the API requests are not free.
 Use this at your own risk.
 If you sign up for a basic, free Google Custom Search API key, you can do 100 free searches/day at the time of writing.

 If you are using this for a public API, you might consider adding aufgabe = bleach.clean(body) and import bleach, or something similar, to sanitize input, at the top of the python script.

 -----
 To Do:

-More and thorougher error handling, taking more edge-cases into account.
+Usability, Frontend, New Features:

+• Allow continuing conversations instead of single prompts only: summarize and process chat history.

+• Provide feedback to users, such as current search terms, URLs, and status.

+• Allow Shift+Enter.

+• Adjust the height for tablets.

+• Implement ChatML if necessary.

+• Avoid encoded unicode characters in the final output.

+• Adjust the height for tablets.

+• Sources!

+Backend and enhancing the Backend for a More Intelligent Tool:

-Better balancing of all the variables in settings.
+• Improve error handling for edge-cases and balance all the variables in settings.

-Possibly more stripping of unnecessary data/whitespace/formatting from the temporarily downloaded files.
+• Strip unnecessary data/whitespace/formatting from the temporarily downloaded files.

-Implementing formatting (ChatML), but so far I haven't seen any attempts of the model to create ChatML.
-It could be as easy as adding "markdown.markdown(responsemessage)" before writing out the response.
-The option to continue a conversation, as right now these are always only single prompts.
-Also needed is a check of the token length before the actual requests to the ChatGPT API, in order to avoid errors if the maximum (4096) gets exceeded.
+• Refine the search flow to make it more intelligent and responsive to user queries.

+• Allow GPT to determine if it needs more Google results and if it wants to adjust the keywords.

+• Explain to GPT what the tool is doing and how it works.

+• Provide source information, i.e. URLs in the final query.

+Testing, Bugs and Error Handling:

+• Test the tool's handling of Powerpoint and plaintext files.

+• Implement client-side error handling if the .json file does not exist.

+• Avoid too short remaining max_token values for the summary-generation, because GPT tends to finish unfinished sentences in the prompt.